First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 Expansion

-After the expansion valve, the refrigerant again enters the evaporator, and the cycle continues like that.
+After the expansion valve, the refrigerant again enters the evaporator, and the cycle continues.

-Once the refrigerator compartment is sufficiently cooled, a thermostat detects the temperature and automatically stops the flow of the refrigerant.
+Once the refrigerator compartment is sufficiently cooled, a thermostat detects the temperature and automatically stops the refrigerant flow.
 When the temperature rises again, the refrigerant starts flowing again.

-As you can see the compressor plays a big role in the refrigeration cycle.
-There are two types of compressors available in refrigerators.
-One is a single-speed standard compressor and the other one is a variable-speed inverter compressor.
+As you can see, the compressor plays a big role in the refrigeration cycle.
+Refrigerators have two types of compressors: a single-speed standard compressor and a variable-speed inverter compressor.

 How Does A Standard Compressor Work?

 A standard compressor is a single-speed compressor.
-It will either run at full speed or it will shut down.
-A standard refrigerator runs at around 3600 rpm at the full load.
+It will either run at full speed or shut down.
+A standard refrigerator runs at around 3600 rpm at full load.

-Then again when the temperature shoots up, the compressor turns on and starts the whole process.
+Then again, the compressor turns on when the temperature shoots up and starts the process.

 Due to this frequent shutdown and start-up, standard compressors consume a lot of energy.
-Also, it generates a lot of heat and sound that tends to damage the internal parts.
-The result is that part will wear and tear much faster than other type of compressors.
+They also generate a lot of heat and sound, which tends to damage the internal parts.
+The result is that the parts will wear and tear much faster than other types of compressors.

 Think of a mobile battery that consumes 5-10% of power when you switch on the mobile.
 In the same way, a compressor also consumes a lot of power when it starts.